ROCm/rocThrust/docs/index.rst

     * :ref:`install`

-  .. grid-item-card:: How Tos
+  .. grid-item-card:: How to

-    * :doc:`Adding rocThrust to a project <./how-to/use-rocThrust-in-a-project>`
+    * :doc:`Add rocThrust to a CMake project <./how-to/use-rocThrust-in-a-project>`
-    * :doc:`Testing on multiple GPUs <./how-to/run-rocThrust-tests-on-multiple-gpus>`
+    * :doc:`Test on multiple GPUs <./how-to/run-rocThrust-tests-on-multiple-gpus>`

   .. grid-item-card:: API reference